Deep Learning for Instance Retrieval: A Survey

-Real-valued features extracted by deep networks are typically high-dimensional, and therefore are not well-satisfied to retrieval efficiency.
+Real-valued features extracted by deep networks are typically high-dimensional, and therefore are not well-suited to retrieval efficiency.
 As a result, there is significant motivation to transform deep features into more compact codes.
-Hashing algorithms have been widely used for large-scale image search due to their computational and storage efficiency \cite{wang2018survey}, \cite{deng2019two}.
+Since their computational and storage efficiency are beneficial for the ``\textit{efficiency challenge}'', hashing algorithms have been widely used for global \cite{morere2017nested},\cite{yang2018supervised} and local descriptors \cite{song2017deep},\cite{zhao2017spatial},\cite{zheng2016accurate}.

-Hash functions can be plugged as a layer into deep networks, so that hash codes can be trained and optimized with deep networks simultaneously.
-During hash function training, the hash codes of originally similar images are embedded as close as possible, and the hash codes of dissimilar images are as separated as possible.
-A hash function $h(\cdot)$ for binarizing features of an image $x$ may be formulated as
+Hash functions can be plugged as a layer into deep networks, so that hash codes and deep networks can be simultaneously trained and optimized, either supervised \cite{yang2018supervised} or unsupervised \cite{lin2018unsupervised}.
+During hash function training, the hash codes of originally similar images are embedded as closely as possible, and the hash codes of dissimilar images are as separated as possible. $d$-dim hash codes from a hash function $h(\cdot)$ for an image $x$ can be formulated as $ b_{x} = h(x) = h\big(f(x;\bm{\theta})\big) \in \{+1, -1\}^d $.

-then an image can be represented by the generated hash codes $\bm{b} \! \in \! \{+1, -1\}^K$.
 Because hash codes are non-differentiable their optimization is difficult, so $h(\cdot)$ can be relaxed to be differentiable by using \textit{tanh} or \textit{sigmoid} functions \cite{wang2018survey}.

-When binarizing real-valued features, it is crucial (1) to preserve image similarity and (2) to improve hash code quality \cite{wang2018survey}.
+When binarizing real-valued features, it is crucial to preserve image similarity and to improve hash code quality \cite{wang2018survey}.
 These two aspects are at the heart of hashing algorithms to maximize retrieval accuracy.

 \begin{flushleft} \emph{a.
-Hash Functions to Preserve Image Similarity} \end{flushleft} Preserving similarity seeks to minimize the inconsistencies between the real-valued features and corresponding hash codes, for which a variety of strategies have been adopted.
+Hash Functions to Preserve Image Similarity} \end{flushleft} Preserving similarity seeks to minimize the inconsistencies between real-valued features and corresponding hash codes, for which a variety of strategies have been adopted.